[This post has been updated for Eid-al Fitr 2020 but recommendations remain subject to change based on Covid-19 rules]

 Staying in the UAE for Eid

-The weather is heating up so let’s take a look at what there is to do INDOORS around the UAE and where you can keep your cool with the kids;
+Let’s first up though look at some indoor ideas where you can keep your cool with the kids;

 - Ultimate Guide to Dubai’s coolest indoor activities with kids